sheryew/tp/docs/UserGuide.md

 Format: `reset_leaves`

-### Viewing all birthdays in a given month : `birthday`
+### Viewing all birthdays in the given months : `birthday`

-Views all employees’ birthday in the given month
+Views all employees’ birthday in the given months

-Format:  `birthday [m/MONTH]`
+Format:  `birthday [m/MONTH(s)]`

-- Gives a list of **all employees** who have upcoming birthdays in the **inquired month**
+- Gives a list of **all employees** who have upcoming birthdays in the **inquired month(s)**
 - The month argument is optional.
 If **no month** is provided, the upcoming birthdays in the current month are listed.
-- If there is no birthday in the month provided or the birthday is past the current date in the same month, return **No upcoming birthdays**
+- If there is no birthday in the month provided or the birthday is past the current date in the same month, return **No employees have birthdays in this month**

 Examples:
+- `birthday` displays all employees who have their birthday in the current month
-- `birthday` followed by `10` displays all employees who have their birthday in the month of October
+- `birthday m/10` displays all employees who have their birthday in the month of October
+- `birthday m/1,3,4` displays all employees who have their birthday in the month of Jan, Mar and Apr

 ### Viewing employee's details: `view`